How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 27 |

-Tips for running an effective GoodReads giveaway
+Tips for running an effective Goodreads giveaway

 1. You only need to offer one copy.
 The additional copies don’t really add to the allure, but they do add to your postage tally.
 If you have many copies to offer, I suggest running additional giveaways rather than offering all of them at once.